 As I was getting ready to talk to you, the question that came to my mind was this: What simple advice can I give my friends so that they can become champions of God?
-What do you need to do in order to make a difference?
+What do you need to do to make a difference?
 What do you need to do to achieve your dreams?

 Every person who has accomplished great things for God began by developing the mind of a giant as a child.
-If you want to be a giant, you first must develop a giant’s mind.
+If you want to be a giant, you must first develop a giant’s mind.
 When God needed someone to save His future nation from starvation, He chose Joseph when he was still a child.
-When God needed a leader to bring his children out of Egypt, He chose Moses, the boy.
+Or when God needed a leader to bring his children out of Egypt, He chose Moses, the boy.
 When God needed a king to shepherd his nation, He chose young David.

 The character you are building today is the foundation of your success tomorrow.
 Be a champion.
 The Biblical story of King Josiah gives us three lessons to become giants of God.

-The three lessons that this child king wants to give you today are: Focus on developing yourself, focus on small victories and focus on living for God.
+The three lessons that this child king wants to give you today are: Focus on developing yourself, focus on small victories, and focus on living for God.

 Concentrate on your personal development to be a champion

 Research shows that the way people feel about themselves has a huge effect on their success.
 If you want to be a giant of God, you first need to develop a giant’s mind.
 If your mind is not ready to reach the top of the mountain, you are never going to get there.
-A Christian who has a negative image of himself/herself, who is considered to have little value, who is not important, who has low self-esteem, will never be able to understand the place and value that Christ gives him/her as a child of God.
+A Christian who has a negative image of himself/herself, who considers themselves to have little value, who is not important, who has low self-esteem, will never be able to understand the place and value that Christ gives him/her as a child of God.

 But, if you look at yourself through God’s eyes, you will realize that He has created you to be a champion in this world, to be the head and not the tail.
 You will be your worst enemy if you do not develop yourself.
 Your negative thoughts will rise as walls in your life, and they will not let you be a champion.

 Josiah believed in God’s plan and not in the negative message that Satan was showing him.
-Satan may be telling you: you are too young to be a king, you do not have the experience, the talent to lead a nation, your country will not believe in you, you have nothing to offer your country, you are not good for this position.
+Satan may be telling you: you are too young to be a king, you do not have the experience or the talent to lead a nation, your country will not believe in you, you have nothing to offer your country, and you are not good for this position.
 But King Josiah set out in his heart to be a champion of God by believing what God said about him and not what Satan said.

 Focus on celebrating small victories to be a champion tomorrow

 The second piece of advice is to focus on the little things.
 Anyone who has tried to sleep with a mosquito in the room knows the impact that something small can have.
 Celebrate small victories.
 Great victories are nothing more than the accumulation of many small victories.

-You cannot get a college degree if you do not win the battle of doing your homework and studying every day first.
-You cannot lose weight if you do not celebrate the small victories of eating right and exercising every day first.
+You cannot get a college degree if you do not first win the battle of doing your homework and studying every day.
+Besides, you cannot lose weight if you do not first celebrate the small victories of eating right and exercising every day.
 You will not be able to relate well to other people tomorrow if you do not first celebrate the victory of treating your parents with compassion and love.

 Those little victories in his life served as a trampoline for all the other victories he achieved in his life.
 When he was 16 years old, he decided to tear down all the altars to Baal and walk in David’s ways.
 When he was 24 years old, he called God’s people to revival by reading the book of the law when it was found.
 All of this was possible because he began to celebrate small daily victories in his spiritual life from an early age.

 Michael Phelps is a living example of winning small victories.
 Phelps is the Olympic swimmer who has won the most medals in swimming in the history of the sport.
 There are many reasons for Phelps to be successful as a swimmer.
-He has big hands, a powerful torso, short legs, and trains like no one else does.
+He has big hands, a powerful torso, short legs, and trains like no one else do.
 But Phelps had a problem, he was nervous at the time of the competition.

-He started to swim faster without knowing what was happening, when he reached the end, he took off his glasses and looked at the score board and next to his name it said WR.
-Michael Phelps had broken the World Swimming Record despite the obstacle he had!
-His success was that the small victories he had celebrated in his daily life had prepared him to be a champion.
+He started to swim faster without knowing what was happening.
+When he reached the end, he took off his glasses and looked at the scoreboard, next to his name it said WR.
+Michael Phelps had broken the world swimming record despite the obstacle he had!
+The small victories he had celebrated in his daily life had prepared him to be a champion.

 Focus on God

-My third piece of advice is: focus on God to be a champion.
+My third piece of advice is: to focus on God to be a champion.
 If you want to be a giant of God, He needs to be the center of your life.
-Understand this, God is the source of wisdom, understanding and all pleasure.
-Satan does not want you to understand that and tries to make you think that he is the source of all success in this world.
+To understand this, God is the source of wisdom, understanding, and all pleasure.
+Satan does not want you to understand.
+He tries to make you think that he is the source of all success in this world.

-My friend, I challenge you to focus on living for God, because at the end of the road, He is the only One who can offer you eternal life.
-He is the only One who can bring meaning to your life; a life without God is a life without a future, because God is the only One who remains when everything else is lost.
+My friend, I challenge you to focus on living for God because.
+At the end of the road, He is the only One who can offer you eternal life.
+He is the only One who can bring meaning to your life.
+A life without God is a life without a future.
+God is the only One who remains when everything else is lost.

-Share with me what do you do every day to be champion in your life.
-Your comments will bless many people today.
+Share with me what d you do every day to be a champion in your life.
+Your comments will bless many people today.[/vc_column_text][/vc_column][/vc_row]